cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

   stage.insert(new Q.Player(Q.tilePos(10,7)));

-  // Add in some enemies
+  // Add in some enemies with the lines below stage.insert(new Q.Enemy(Q.tilePos(10,4)));
-  stage.insert(new Q.Enemy(Q.tilePos(10,4)));
   stage.insert(new Q.Enemy(Q.tilePos(15,10)));
   stage.insert(new Q.Enemy(Q.tilePos(5,10)));